 A very insightful presentation by Lauren Livesey with much to intrigue an audience, not just Brontë devotees but anyone with an interest in literature and storytelling.
 This and the other Brontë events have prompted plans for my own visit to the Parsonage, later this month and for many others to dig out and reread Emily’s stark dangerous psychological drama.

-I am left yet more intrigued by the diary fragment owned by the museum where Emily has written some banal thing about a nursemaid doing chores in the kitchen that day then, in the same breath, she is writing about Queen Almeda in Gondal, the mythical fantasy world created by her and Anne.
+I am left yet more intrigued by the diary fragment owned by the museum where Emily has written some banal thing about a servant doing chores in the kitchen that day then, in the same breath, she is writing about Queen Almeda in Gondal, the mythical fantasy world created by her and Anne.
 How these two exist side by side on the same page thrills me.